 directorystdio

-: Uses the Stdio MCP transport (for running as a subprocess locally)sse
+: Uses the Stdio MCP transport, ideal for running as a local subprocessstreamable_http

-: Uses the SSE MCP transport (runs an HTTP server for local or remote connections)warmup
+: Uses the Streamable HTTP MCP transport for running as an HTTP server with support for stateful requestssse

-: Downloads and caches the Python standard library (useful for testing)Here's an example of how to use the MCP Python server with Pydantic AI:
+: Runs a minimal Python script to download and cache the Python standard library and verify proper server operationHere's how to integrate MCP Run Python with Pydantic AI:

 from pydantic_ai import Agent